csucla2015/cs111-lab2/README.md

-Kernel Module in C that implements a RAM disk.
+Linux Kernel module in C that implements an in memory block device (ramdisk).